DartFrog3/Radial_AutonomousRendezvousTransformer/README.md

 ## 1  What is Radial ART?

-ART is a Decision-Transformer that learns offline to map a full orbital states (rtn or roe), return-to-go (fuel budget), and constraint-to-go (keep-out-zone violation budget) to the next $`\delta v`$ thrust command for proximity-operations and docking.
+ART is a Decision-Transformer that learns offline to map a full orbital states (rtn or roe), return-to-go (fuel budget), and constraint-to-go (keep-out-zone violation budget) to the next $`\Delta v`$ thrust command for proximity-operations and docking.
 Standard ART uses dense GPT-2 attention.
 Thus, memory and compute scale quadratically with the N=4·K timestep token context.
-Applying Radial Attention replaces the dense pattern with a log-polar, block-sparse mask of:
+Applying Radial Attention replaces the dense pattern with a log-polar, block-sparse mask of

         1. dense band of width $`w_0`$ around the diagonal
         2. attention span halves every log-distance group